jssql1234/docs-sqlpay/docs/integration/vision/task/manager_view/task_creation/task-creation.md

 ### Duplicate Existing

-In this section, you can view all previously created missions, including those that have been deleted.
+In this section, you can view all previously created missions.

 - [**Duplication**](duplication)